 [Rule 2.7 amended in Gazette 13 Apr 2007 p.
 1672.]

-2.8 Notice of certain applications to be given to Commission
+2.8 Notice of certain applications to be given to ASIC

 (1) This rule has effect in addition to the requirements of the Corporations Act that, in relation to a proceeding, particular documents are to be served on ASIC or notice of particular matters is to be given to ASIC.